Kansas Senate redistricting panel approves final voting map

-TOPEKA, (KSNT) — Kansas’ Senate Redistricting Committee approved a final voting map on Thursday night.
+TOPEKA, Kan.
+(KSNT) — Kansas’ Senate Redistricting Committee approved a final voting map on Thursday night.

 The Republican-drawn “Ad Astra” map has received pushback from Democrats and other activist groups.
 Opponents claim that it limits the voices of minorities and is politically-charged, targeting two close-knit counties that lean blue, Wyandotte and Johnson county.